 Additionally, we have introduced specific phases and limited the actions available for each phase.
 All of these guides and mediates the progress of the dialogue and increases the level of connectedness, interaction, and shared activities.

 These concepts enable a proactive approach toward mapping offline dialogues into IT-systems like Colabo.Space, which is otherwise a very tedious task.
 It also resolves several issues of friction between the participants and the augmenting system enabling seamless communication.
-It is additionally supported by announcing the method requirements to be "the rules of the game", by gamifying the obstacles that cause friction (in the same manner as a tennis player does not see the net as friction in the process of playing tennis).IMPORTANT DON'T MOVE THIS - IT'S FOR A GALLERY LIGHTBOX
+It is additionally supported by announcing the method requirements to be "the rules of the game", by gamifying the obstacles that cause friction (in the same manner as a tennis player does not see the net as a friction in the process of playing tennis).IMPORTANT DON'T MOVE THIS - IT'S FOR A GALLERY LIGHTBOX